AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 The synod voted fifteen canons, not one of which condemns universal restoration.

-The first canon reads thus: \"If anyone asserts the fabulous pre-existence of souls, and the monstrous restitution which follows from it, let him be anathema.\" This condemnation, it will be readily seen, is not of universal salvation, but of a \'\'monstrous\" restitution based on the soul\'s pre-existence.
-That this view is correct appears from the fourteenth anathema: \"If anyone says that there will be a single unity of all rational beings, their substances and individualities being taken away together with their bodies, and also that there will be an identity of cognition as also of persons, and that in the fabulous restitution they will only be naked even as they had existed in that prae-existence which they insanely introduced, let him be anathema.\"
+The first canon reads thus: "If anyone asserts the fabulous pre-existence of souls, and the monstrous restitution which follows from it, let him be anathema."
+This condemnation, it will be readily seen, is not of universal salvation, but of a "monstrous" restitution based on the soul\'s pre-existence.
+That this view is correct appears from the fourteenth anathema: "If anyone says that there will be a single unity of all rational beings, their substances and individualities being taken away together with their bodies, and also that there will be an identity of cognition as also of persons, and that in the fabulous restitution they will only be naked even as they had existed in that prae-existence which they insanely introduced, let him be anathema."

 The reader will at once perceive that these canons do not describe any genuine form of our faith, but only a distorted caricature which no